stripe-archive/stripe-demo-connect-kavholm-marketplace/README.md

 Save the `.env` file and you should be good.

+**3. Set A Redirect URI for Stripe Onboarding**

+Go to your [connect settings](https://dashboard.stripe.com/settings/applications) to add a redirect uri for Stripe to call back to after a seller onboards with Stripe.

+The URI this app users is [http://localhost:3000/stripe/callback](http://localhost:3000/stripe/callback)

 ### Using the sample app

 1. Run `npm install`
 1. Run `npm run dev`
 1. You are now ready to use the app running in [http://localhost:3000](http://localhost:3000).
-1. The marketplace should be available, and if you go to `/login` you should be able to login as both buyers and sellers using the demo buttons.
+1. The marketplace should be available, and if you go to `/login` you should be able to login as both renters and owners using the demo buttons.
+1. You will need to onboard the owner onto your Stripe Connect Platform.
+If you log in using the owner demo and go to "Listings" you can enable payments.
+This will bring you through Stripe's hosted onboarding with Connect.
+1. Once onboarding is complete you can use the renter demo to see how payments work!
 1. 🎉

 ## FAQ